bootstrap-vue/bootstrap-vue/src/components/avatar/README.md

 ### Sizing

 By default, avatars are sized to `2.5em` (which is relative to the current font size).
-You can change the size of the avatar by changin the current font height, or use the prop `height` to specify an explicit height.
+You can change the size of the avatar by changing the current font size, or use the prop `height` to specify an explicit height.
 The height value _must_ include the units (such as `px`, `em`, or `rem`).

 ```html